 A native Chicagoan, Director Shah received both his medical and law degrees from the University of Chicago.
 Director Shah lived and worked in Phnom Penh, Cambodia, as the Chief Economist for the Ministry of Health of Cambodia, where he focused on issues related to public health system efficiency.
 He also served as an epidemiologist for the Ministry, investigating and managing disease outbreaks across Cambodia.
 Director Shah also spent several years as an attorney at the renowned law firm, Sidley Austin LLP, where he focused on the administrative and legal aspects of healthcare and public health.

 Director Shah is currently a lecturer in global public health at the University of Chicago Pritzker School of Medicine, where he teaches courses on public health policy and epidemiology.
-He sits on the board of the Northwestern Global Health Foundation and the Women’s Global Education project.
 He was recently recognized as an “Emerging Leader” by the Chicago Council on Global Affairs.
 He lives in Chicago with his wife and their dog.

 In his role leading the Illinois Department of Public Health, Director Shah continues his work championing health innovations, improving systems, and empowering communities.